Hex MCP Server

 - Available on the Team and Enterprise plans.

-- Hex MCP Server works with Claude Desktop, Claude Code, ChatGPT, and Cursor, as well as most standard MCP clients.
+- Hex MCP Server works with Claude Desktop, Claude Code, and Cursor, as well as most standard MCP clients.

 - Users will need the Explorer workspace role or higher to interact with the create_thread and continue_thread tools.